gaswelder/che/about.md

 declarations into a separate file and include it.
 The translator will also track all the referenced files and put them to the C compiler's command line.

+Modules are searched first in the internal modules library, and then in current working directory.
+If import name begins with "./", the module is searched relatively to the directory of the importing module.

+A module can be put into its own directory.
+The directory name is then the module's name, and file "main" will be imported from it.
+For example, if "foo" is a directory, then `import "foo"` will be equivalent to `import "foo/main"`.
+The "main" source can use the "./" rule to import its neighbours in it.
+This allows creating packages that can be treated as single modules.